Preparations underway at local health systems after news of a ’90-percent effective’ vaccine

 If US authorities agree, it will take time for vaccine doses to be available to the public.

-With today’s major announcement local health care systems say they’re already deep into planning for distribution.
+With the major announcement, local health care systems say they’re already deep into planning for distribution.

 Health officials with Prevea and UW Oshkosh say they’ve already started planning and are excited because an end to this virus may be in sight.